Physical Therapy Treatments For Paraplegia

 When this happens, your brain is no longer capable of sending signals to the lower half of your body, resulting in paralysis.

-Injury related paraplegia is typically the result of spinal cord or brain damage.
+Injury related paraplegia is typically the result of damage to your spinal cord or brain.

 Common causes of injury related paraplegia include car accidents, slip and fall accidents, sports and running injuries, and violent crime.